dhh1128/intent/docs/spec/hypertext.md

 #### Simple text anchors

 The most common thing to point at in intent is text, and the simplest way to make it a pointable target is to enclose it in square brackets.
-For example, the following paragraph defines anchors around two terms, so they can be referenced elsewhere:
+For example, the following paragraph defines anchors around "Magnetic resonance imaging" and "MRI", so they can be referenced elsewhere:

 ```iml
 [Magnetic resonance imaging] ([MRI]) is a medical imaging